Tyrese Haliburton: 2023–24: First All-NBA selection and Eastern Conference Finals

-2024–25: First Finals appearance and Game 7 Achilles rupture
+2024–25: First Finals appearance

 On November 10, 2024, Haliburton put up 35 points and 14 assists in a 132–121 victory over the New York Knicks.
 He and Bennedict Mathurin became the first duo to each score at least 35 points in a game in Pacers franchise history.
 On January 2, 2025, Haliburton recorded 33 points, a season-high 15 assists and zero turnovers in a 128–115 victory over the Miami Heat.
 He also became the first player in NBA history to have multiple games with at least 30 points and 15 assists with zero turnovers.
 On March 11, Haliburton converted a four-point play with three seconds remaining to give the Pacers a narrow 115–114 victory over the Milwaukee Bucks.
 On April 2, Haliburton recorded 22 points, 10 assists and zero turnovers in a 119–105 victory over the Charlotte Hornets.
 He also surpassed Chris Paul's previous record of 13 for the most games in NBA history with at least 20 points and 10 assists with zero turnovers.
 At the season's end, Haliburton was named to the All-NBA Third Team, his second consecutive All-NBA selection.
 Around the start of the 2025 NBA playoffs, The Athletic released its annual anonymous player survey, and Haliburton received the most votes among his peers for the distinction of the "Most Overrated Player."